Articles and Essays

 The Dearest Freshness Deep Down Things

-Inspired by a Persian miniature painting, Susan Holliday discovers that poetry is not just a way of writing about the world.
-It is a way of bringing forth life.
+Inspired by a miniature painting from sixteenth century Persia, I discover that poetry is not just a way of writing about the world.
+It is a way of conceiving life.

 In the Belly of a Whale

-In this piece for Unpsychology Voices Susan Holliday explores what nature teaches us about our own dimensions through the experience of awe
+In this piece for Unpsychology Voices I set out to explore what our experiences of awe teach us about our own dimensions

 Choosing Hope